jurica29/Nikola-Tesla/README.md

    + Mobile

  Tested with Huawei P30, Samsung A52, Huawei P40 and iPhone 12.
-It responsive as intended.
+It is responsive as intended.

    + Mozilla Dev Tools